Microfluidic Flow Control: Comparison between peristaltic, syringe and pressure pumps for microfluidic applications

 - Applying pressure to fluids in a sealed container with a fluid outlet.
 The fluids will move because of the pressure difference, according to a simple relation, similar to Ohm’s law for electricity (V=RI): In the case of fluid flow, P=RQ.
 The fluidic resistance is a function of the geometry of the channel and the viscosity of the fluid.
 For more information, visit our microfluidic resistance page.

-- Using volumetric control as syringe pumps or peristaltic pumps.
+- Using volumetric control with syringe pumps or peristaltic pumps.
 Here the principle is to use a mechanical movement that modifies a volume to apply a flow rate.
-For syringe pumps, modifying the syringe volume and the infusion rate enable to achieve different flow-rates.
+For syringe pumps, the syringe volume and the infusion rate can be modified to achieve different flow rates.

-- Other techniques as electro-osmotic pumps or integrated micropumps are more specific and are described below .
+- Other techniques, such as electro-osmotic pumps or integrated micropumps, are used for more specific needs and are described below .

-To achieve the best results in flow-based microfluidic experiment, it is important to consider the following elements:
+To achieve the best results in flow-based microfluidic experiments, it is important to consider the following elements: